haivx/chat-socketio/README.md

 # or
 yarn dev:all
 ```

+Then, fill in the login form with random account.

 Please note that: to test what happen, please open different browser because the authentication is based on cookie.